GlenKPeterson/Cymling/README.md

           (eq(a 2) fn({} println(“Second”)))
           (default fn({} println(“Default”))))
 ```

+##Type System

+Java Generics, p.
+16 by Naftalin/Wadler has an example that shows why mutable collections cannot safely be covariant.
+Some day I'll copy it to this document.
+In any case, immutable collections *can* be covariant because of their nesting properties.
+You can have a `ImList<Int>` and add a `Double` to it and you'll get back either a `ImList<Number>` (`Number` is the most specific common ancestor of both `Int` and `Double`) or a union type like `ImList<Int|Number>`.
+Rippl should probably prefer the union signature which can then be safely cast to a `ImList<Number>`.
+If the List were mutable, you'd have to worry about other pointers to the same list still thinking it was a `List<Int>`, but immutable collections solve that problem.

+Therefore, the type system needs some indication of what's immutable (grows by nesting like Russian Dolls) and what's not.
+Since imutability is the default, there should be an `@Mutable` or similar annotation required in order to update data in place.
+Probably a second annotation `@MutableNotThreadSafe` should be required for people who really want to live dangerously.
+Without such annotations, your class/interface cannot do any mutation.

+There may come a time when the type system needs to choose between being mathematically sound and being lenient.
+I am not committed to soundness in the strict sense.
+I require a type system to prevent-known-bad, but that's weaker than most type systems which have an allow-known-good outlook.
+My experience with Java is that sooner or later you have to cast somewhere in your API.
+That seems just a little too strict for me.

 ##Defining Types
 At least to start, all types must be named – no anonymous instances of types.
 Thus to make a person, you need: